MLXIO

 Casio is set to offer a radically lighter wear for G-Steel fans.
 The GST-B1000-1A and GST-B1000-2A, two new models in the GST-B1000 family, will drop the metal bracelet in favor of a rubber strap—cutting total weight to just 70–80 grams.
 That’s a major shift for a series known for its hefty, wrist-dominating presence.
 For anyone who has hesitated at the bulk of a traditional G-Steel, this could be the most wearable option yet, according to Notebookcheck.

-The move comes as Casio prepares a broader launch, including new black IP-coated variants.
+The move comes as Casio prepares a broader launch, including new black IP-coated variants, as leaked G-Shock codes continue to hint at Casio’s wider strategy.
 But the rubber strap models stand out for their direct appeal: lighter, more comfortable, and likely better suited to all-day or active use.
 With summer 2026 targeted for release and a price point in the $350–$370 range, the GST-B1000-1A and -2A are positioned to attract both longtime G-Shock collectors and buyers who want toughness without the weight.

 Specs, Colors, and the Black IP Coating Question